Gladys Anderson Emerson: Research career

 From 1933 to 1942, Anderson was a research associate at the Institute of Experimental Biology at the University of California at Berkeley, working with Herbert McLean Evans.
-Herbert Evans had identified and named Vitamin E in 1922, but Gladys Emerson was the first person to isolate it, by obtaining alpha-tocopherol from wheat germ oil.
+Herbert Evans and Katharine Bishop had identified and named Vitamin E in 1922, but Gladys Emerson was the first person to isolate it, by obtaining alpha-tocopherol from wheat germ oil.
 In 1940, she and her husband divorced.

 In 1942, she went to work for Merck & Co. as a staff researcher, where she remained for 14 years culminating in her role as head of the department of animal nutrition.
 She worked with rhesus monkeys, studying Vitamin b complex.
 At Merck, she identified the impact of withholding B_{6} as contributing to the development of arteriosclerosis, or hardening of the arteries.

 From 1950 to 1953, she worked at the Sloan-Kettering Institute, researching the link between diet and cancer.

 In 1956, she became a professor of nutrition at the College of Letters and Sciences at the University of California, Los Angeles.
 In 1961, she moved to the division of nutritional sciences in the University's School of Public Health, where she served as vice-chairman from 1962 to 1970.

 In 1969, President Richard M. Nixon appointed Emerson as vice president of the Panel on the Provision of Food as It Affects the Consumer (The White House Conference on Food, Nutrition, and Health).
 In 1970, she served as an expert witness before the Food and Drug Administration's hearing on vitamins and mineral supplements and additives to food.